umgbhalla/starred/README.md

 - [AbanteAI/mentat](https://github.com/AbanteAI/mentat) - Mentat - The AI Coding Assistant
 - [aimhubio/aim](https://github.com/aimhubio/aim) - Aim 💫 — An easy-to-use & supercharged open-source experiment tracker.
 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
 It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, an
-- [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM) - Operating LLMs in production
+- [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM) - Run any open-source LLMs, such as Llama 2, Mistral, as OpenAI compatible API endpoint, locally and in the cloud.
 - [AlaaSaadAbdo/zmk-config](https://github.com/AlaaSaadAbdo/zmk-config) - ZMK config for 30/32/34 key keyboards
 - [vinta/awesome-python](https://github.com/vinta/awesome-python) - An opinionated list of awesome Python frameworks, libraries, software and resources.
 - [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
 Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.